jsjasmin/CLI-classic_blackjack/README.md

 # Features
 * Play Classic Blackjack in CLI against a computer Dealer
 * Stylized user interface with textual representation of cards.
-* A Simpler Blackjack variation, with basic functionalities: hit and stand actions.
+* A Blackjack variation, implementing standard Hit and Stand actions.
 * Multiple Players, you and other computer players (up to 9 bots).

 # Prerequisites
 * Python 3.8 or higher installed on your machine
+* No external dependencies required

 # Usage
 To run the game locally, clone the repository and run `python main.py` in the terminal.